 Panther Coffee Hosts Sneak Preview of Little Haiti Space as Part of Legendary Coffee Tour

-According to partner and co-founder Leticia Pollack, the MiMo shop, located on the corner of 64th St. and Biscayne Blvd., will open in about a month.
-"We're putting together the bar and we should be soft opening around June 17."
+According to partner and cofounder Leticia Pollack, the MiMo District shop, located on the corner of 64th Street and Biscayne Boulevard, will open in about a month.
+"We're putting together the bar, and we should be soft-opening around June 17."

-In addition, Panther Coffee Little Haiti (5934 NW 2 Ave.) is set to open around the same time.
-In addition to serving coffee, the 4,000 square-foot space space will house a coffee shop, grocery, cold brew room, training lab, and the company's second vintage roasting machine.
-The first one, made in 1927, is located at the flagship shop in Wynwood.
+In addition, Panther Coffee Little Haiti (5934 NW Second Ave., Miami) is set to open around the same time.
+In addition to serving coffee, the 4,000-square-foot space space will house a coffee shop, a grocery, a cold-brew room, a training lab, and the company's second vintage roasting machine.
+The first one, made in 1927, is located at the flagship in Wynwood.

-The Little Haiti space, according to Pollock, is going to be a unique addition to the Panther family, with a menu that includes experimental coffees.
-Says, Pollock, "The shop will be open to the public, but it's also going to be our den."
+The Little Haiti space, according to Pollock, will be a unique addition to the Panther family, with a menu that includes experimental coffees.
+"The shop will be open to the public, but it's also going to be our den," she says.

-To celebrate, Panther is hosting a sneak peek of Panther Coffee Little Haiti.
-On Thursday, May 18 from 7 p.m. to 9 p.m., the public is invited to get a glimpse of the facility as part of the Roaster Relay.
+To celebrate, Panther will host a sneak peek of Panther Coffee Little Haiti.
+Thursday, May 18, from 7 to 9 p.m., the public is invited to get a glimpse of the facility as part of the Roaster Relay.

 The relay, part of the Legendary Coffee Tour, is a team-based coffee obstacle course and challenge that invites teams of two to six people to engage in a series of six coffee-related tasks such as green-sorting, matching games, and coffee trivia.
 Teams are invited to enter by emailing meister@cafeimports.com.

-The public is invited to cheer on the teams at Panther Coffee Little Haiti with free beer and empanadas.
+The public is invited to cheer on the teams at Panther Coffee Little Haiti.
+Expect free beer and empanadas.

-In addition to the Panther Coffee Little Haiti event, the Legendary Coffee Tour will host cuppings at All Day Miami on May 18 from 2 p.m. to 4 p.m.
+In addition to the Panther Coffee Little Haiti event, the Legendary Coffee Tour will host cuppings at All Day Miami Thursday, May 18, from 2 to 4 p.m.

-The Legendary Coffee Tour is a travelling coffee education event and celebration.
+The Legendary Coffee Tour is a traveling coffee education event and celebration.
 Events are free and open to the public.
 To participate, RSVP to events@panthercoffee.com or on the Facebook event page.

 Related Locations